NBSutton98/COM-Documentation/docs/task2.md

 ## Github
 - intiliaze github in vs code
 - check our file using node .\filename
+- add the names of the files we created in the previous step to .gitignore (node_module/*)

 ## Installing Nodemon
 - npm install -g nodemon (auto update)